bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ----

-Data used for benchmarking STR calling tools.

-The table below lists published STR calling tools and the data used to demonstrate their performance.
+The table below lists STR calling tools and the benchmarking data used in their publications:

 <table>
 <tr>